-Huey’s has come a long way since its founding by a local Memphian, Alan Gary, in March of 1970.
+Huey’s has come a long way since its founding by a local Memphian, Allen Gary, in April of 1970.
 The name Huey’s comes from his childhood nickname, Huey.
 He came up with the idea of creating a bar that was fun and unique, and a place where he and all his friends could have a good time.
 Of course, no good time is had without a good burger, and he didn’t have to go far to find the best meat in town.
 It was just a block down the road, at John Gray Big Star, where he had them grind his secret mix daily.
 In 1973, Gary sold his business to Jay Sheffield and Don Wood.
 In 1974, the majority of sales were beer and liquor and Huey’s was getting a great reputation for live music.

 1976: Thomas Boggs Arrives

 Thomas Boggs became involved with Huey’s in 1976 at the Midtown location.
 He always had a knack for the hospitality industry.
 At age 14, he started work at Rexall Drugstore as a soda jerk.
 In regards to this job, he was quoted as saying, “I’d been bitten by the bug of the restaurant industry.”
 He credited Davis Rexall for teaching him the basics of service and providing him his true start in the hospitality industry.